 We're putting the finishing touches on a special new program that will help you easily reduce or eliminate your credit card debt, on your present income, no matter what that is.

-If you'd like to know when it will be available, sign up here, and we'll let you know when it's released.
+If you'd like to know when it will be available, sign up below, and we'll let you know when it's released.
 We only ask for your first name and e-mail address, and we won't share your e-mail address with anyone!
 We hate spam as much as you do.

 We hope you'll check back here often, and let us help you learn to manage credit so that it becomes an asset rather than a liability.